Hauteclere/webdev_lesson_plans/day_5/content.md

 ### Let's use it for something interesting now!

-To use ES6 syntax for import/export, we need to tweak our package-lock so Jest will understand it:
+To use ES6 syntax for import/export, we need to tweak our `package.json` file so Jest will understand it:

 ```JSON
 {